 It was an easy walk for all of us, and I would add this to your list of things to do in Yellowstone with kids.

 One of our favorite things to do in Yellowstone was to eat at the Lake Yellowstone Hotel dining room AND enjoy a cocktail in the lounge listening to the piano music with lake views.

 The food in the restaurant was also delicious – every course.
 We splurged on three as it was Craig’s birthday.

-Visitor Centers and Junior Ranger Programs
+30. Visit the Visitor Centers and Junior Ranger Programs

 You will find Visitor Centers at all the major villages and areas in Yellowstone NP.